devwizard038/My-SER-Network-Project/README.md

 # SER-neural-net

 This repository contains my final project for a course in Machine Learning (Fall, 2021).
+The Jupyter notebook contains code to construct a neural netowrk used to classify audo samples as belonging to specific classes of emotions.
 Instructions for downloading all files, packages, programs, etc. are below.

 1. This project is demonstrated using a [Jupyter Notebook](https://jupyter.org/), which provides a means to run individual blocks of Python code in a sequential order.
 If you do not currently have
 Python and Jupyter Notebook installed on your machine, I suggest downloading